starfederation/datastar/sdk/README.md

 `PatchElements` sends HTML elements to the browser for DOM manipulation.

 > [!TIP]
-> - To remove elements, use the `remove` merge mode
+> - To remove elements, use the `remove` patch mode
 > - To execute JavaScript, send a `<script>` element - it will auto-execute when added to the DOM

 ### Elements vs Fragments: Key Distinction